derailed/k9s/README.md

     currentContext: minikube
     # Indicates the current kube cluster.
 Defaults to current context cluster
     currentCluster: minikube
+    # KeepMissingClusters will keep clusters in the config if they are missing from the current kubeconfig file.
+Default false
+    KeepMissingClusters: false
     # Persists per cluster preferences for favorite namespaces and view.
     clusters:
       coolio: